Charles Bemies: Allegheny Athletic Association

-After leaving Geneva College, Bemies joined the Allegheny Athletic Association football team as its center in 1894.
+While in his first year at the Western Theological Seminary in 1894, Bemies played center for the Allegheny Athletic Association football team.
 The Pittsburgh Chronicle Telegraph noted that he stood 6 ft tall, weighed 170 lb and was "rated one of the strongest centers in this section".
-In the team's third and deciding game against archrival Pittsburgh Athletic Club for the local championship, Bemies was controversially benched in favor of Archibald Stevenson, a ringer brought in from the Chicago Athletic Association.
+In the team's third and deciding game against rival Pittsburgh Athletic Club for the 1894 local championship, Bemies was controversially benched in favor of Archibald Stevenson, a ringer brought in from the Chicago Athletic Association.
 Stevenson dominated the center of the line as Allegheny won 30–4.